 How to get to Meteora:

-It takes about 4 hours to drive from Athens or you can catch a train and bus which takes about 5.
+It takes about 3.5 hours to drive from Athens or you can catch a train and bus, which takes about 4, each way.

 We HIGHLY recommend staying at least one night – the sunsets are incredible and it is a very authentic and charming part of Greece to enjoy.
 Great food too!

-We have a very popular overnight tour organised with our partners that have a private driver pick you up in his new Mercedes Van and take you, not just to Meteora, but to several other hidden gems along the way including some beautiful waterfalls.
+We have a very popular overnight tour organised with our partners that has a private driver pick you up in his new Mercedes Van and take you, not just to Meteora, but to several other hidden gems along the way, including some beautiful waterfalls.

 Where to stay in Meteora :

-Doupiani Hotel, Kastraki – great for all types of travellers and one of the closet hotels to the Monasteries as well as having incredible views of them.
-In fact it is feasible to walk to two of the monasteries from the hotel with not too much effort.
+Doupiani Hotel, Kastraki – is a cheap and cheerful hotel with extraordinary views and one of the closest hotels to the Monasteries.
+In fact, it is feasible to walk to two of the monasteries from the hotel with not too much effort.

 Where to eat in Meteora: